๐Ÿฅ—Intro to Nutrition

 Oligosaccharides

-• Largely indigestible by human enzymes, so they travel to the colon where gut bacteria ferment them, producing gas but also supporting beneficial microbiota
+• Largely indigestible by human enzymes, so they travel to the colon where gut bacteria ferment them.
+This fermentation produces gas (hence the bloating after eating beans) but also supports beneficial microbiota.

 Polysaccharides

-• Long chains of hundreds to thousands of monosaccharide units—serve either energy storage or structural functions
+• Long chains of hundreds to thousands of monosaccharide units that serve either energy storage or structural functions

-• Includes starch, glycogen, and cellulose—same glucose building blocks, but different bonding patterns create entirely different functions
+• Includes starch, glycogen, and cellulose.
+These are all built from glucose, but different bonding patterns create entirely different functions.

 • Not sweet-tasting and require extended digestion time, which promotes gradual energy release and stable blood sugar